Hotel or Vacation Rental: Which is Right for You?

 Coronavirus Pandemic Considerations

 The Coronavirus pandemic has changed the way we live in many ways, especially when it comes to traveling.
 And, that’s not likely to change anytime soon.
+See how hotels and vacation rentals are protecting their guests during the pandemic.

 Consider where and when you are traveling, as well as you and your companions’ health situation when choosing your accommodations.
 Are social distancing and other health considerations important on your trip?
 If social distancing is important, make sure the hotel is taking proper measures or consider a vacation rental, where you can better control your interactions with others.